Kaya is taking on the toughest challenge of her life with the help of Ultimate Performance.

 It is definitely much tougher than a usual workout session.
-I used to think that my workouts were deadly and would come out of them dripping of sweat.
+I used to think that my workouts were deadly and I would come out of them dripping in sweat.

 I would’ve never thought it could get any harder, but my trainer definitely proved me wrong!

-How has the training helped with your mindset or mental toughness since you began?
+How has the training helped with your mindset since you began?

-Mental strength is the most important part of the expedition, but also the one I was apprehensive of the most.
-Training with U.P. has taught me that there is no such thing as a limit.
+Mental strength is the most important part of the expedition, also it is the one thing I was apprehensive of the most.
+Yet, training with U.P. has taught me that there is no such thing as a limit.

 By constantly pushing me to what I thought my limit was, he has proved to me that I can always give more.
 I’m now confident enough to know that once on the ice, whatever obstacle comes my way, I’ll be able to get through it.

-What have been the biggest benefits or most enjoyable parts of training with U.P. for this?
+What have been the biggest benefits or most enjoyable parts of training with U.P. for the expedition?

-Not only he makes the workouts fun and enjoyable but also his invaluable and vast knowledge and tips have been crucial in building up both my mental and physical strength.
+Not only did my trainer make the workouts fun and enjoyable but also his invaluable and vast knowledge and tips have been crucial in building up both my mental and physical strength.